Presto - Antique and Vintage Cameras

 2 glass plates.

 The Presto is a miniature camera taking either exposures on roll-film or glass plates.
 It was sold with both roll-film and plate inserts that could be interchanged.
-The use of plates could not have been very successful as the internal baffling is not good.
+The use of plates could not have been very successful as the internal light baffles are not good.
 To re-set the shutter the camera is held upside down and the shutter released.
 As it is not self-capping there is a blank wheel-stop which is brought in front of the lens when re-setting the shutter.
 Early in its life it was used as a promotional gift.
 Film was advertised in lengths for either 25 or 50 exposures.
 In 1899 the price was 10/-.
 Designed by Herman Casler.

 References & Notes:

-BP 24157/1895.; BJA 1899, p.
+BP 24157/1895.
+BJA 1899, p.
 11.

 Marion's Metal Miniature